Papa-arona/urban-air-quality-berlin/readme.md

 The traffic dataset represents potential traffic related emission pressure and does not directly measure the amount of NO₂ emitted or the actual contribution of traffic at each location.

 The analysis also does not incorporate meteorological variables such as wind speed or temperature inversions, which can influence pollutant dispersion and short term pollution variability.
+A comparative analysis between our IDW interpolated ground data and the CAMS satellite based can also be conducted to reveals insights into the scale and precision of air quality monitoring stations.

 ## Repository Structure